 In the end, you’d still have “just a Nissan,” and to some that is a bad thing.
 Instead, we would argue, that’s actually a very good thing, because it means the driver isn’t out to woo an Instagram model with a rap song-referenced brand.
 It’s the only supercar which allows you to claim that you bought it for its abilities and nothing else.
 You don’t need to be on a special list to buy one, you don’t need get waitlisted for something artificially capped to maintain exclusivity, and you don’t even need to be that rich.
 A base GT-R starts at $99,990.

 “But,” you say, “Now Nissan is coming out with the GT-R50, which also has a seven-digit price tag, is more limited than a Veyron, and has some kind of secretive buyers’ list!”
 Yes, that is all true, but consider this.
-For a brand that has spent most of its life hawking Stanzas and Hardbody pickups, scaling the mountain of respectability with decades of street cred, it has been a painstaking journey to earn the right to command this kind of dough.
+For a brand that has spent most of its life hawking Stanzas and Hardbody pickups, scaling the mountain of respectability has been a painstaking journey.
+It’s had to earn the right to command this kind of dough.

 The Nissan GT-R50 was built to celebrate 50 years of the GT-R, a name that boasts an incredible racing history.
 Its legacy and supercar-killing performance became the stuff of legend, even though the cars were never, until this current generation, intended for sale outside their home country of Japan.